BreakthroughBehavioralInc/wyatt/README.md

 Everything you will want to edit is in the app/scripts/ directory.

 You may want to look at popup.html and main.css as well.

+It does not include jQuery, so you must write plain javascript please.

 <h3>How to run tests</h3>
 There are no tests at the moment, but that will change soon.